LP-CDF/AMi_Image_Analysis/README.md

 * MARCO tensorflow model (https://storage.googleapis.com/marco-168219-model/savedmodel.zip)
 A copy of this model is included in saved_model/ Methodology details are published in [[2]](#2)

-Note: a pip requirement file is available for easy install of python dependencies.

 Known issues:
 * On Raspbian AutoMARCO does not work with regular PyPi tensorflow package (see INSTALL.txt).